jnakoivula/OO2026JK/README.md

 # OO2026JK
-This repo is for assignments.
+This repo is for assignments done for the object oriented programming -course.

-Testing functionality